-Existiendo Excesivamente is based on the phenomena maximalist covers for appliances, toilets, and aprons that become everyday cultural objects in El Salvador but are rejected and looked down upon.
-Questioning the idea of aesthetic taste, perception, and how it relates to other social aspects rejected, including queerness, Indigenous culture, colorism, classism, and the effects of imperialism and colonialism and the quickly moving gentrification, focusing on El Salvador, but also seen in other cultures.
+Existiendo Excesivamente is an installtion piece based on the phenomenon of maximalist covers for appliances, toilets, and aprons that become everyday cultural objects in El Salvador but are rejected and looked down upon.
+Questioning the idea of aesthetic taste, perception, and how it relates to other social aspects, including queerness, Indigenous culture, colorism, classism, and the effects of imperialism and colonialism, and the quickly moving gentrification, focusing on El Salvador, but also seen in other cultures.

 This aesthetic of excess and mismatched elements comes from a mixed culture colonialized and with the influence of many, especially the US, that leads to an aesthetic and social perception where deviations of these specific elements are rejected.
 As this research and project were being developed, street sellers were displaced more than ever; historical community areas were eliminated, and art and freedom of speech were censored.
 Gentrifying the main commercial area of San Salvador, removing elements that seem unattractive to international investors, creating uncomfortable cleanliness that is disconnected from the locals, and creating a more significant social divide, demolishing buildings in the area to create white and metal structures.